tango-controls/tango-kernel-followup/2020/2020-10-22/Minutes.md

 ## PyTango News

-Mateusz solved an issue with the DeviceTestContext (file handler was not closed correctly).
+Mateusz working on getting the tests to run under Windows:

-Mateusz rewrote some tests using pytest-xprocess library instaed of the DeviceTestContext.
+- solved an issue with the DeviceTestContext (file handler was not closed correctly).
-He rewrote 3 tests over 4.
+- tests using pytest-xprocess library, as the pytest multiprocess `--boxed` or `--forked` options are not supported on Windows.
-2 of them are ok now.
-There is an issue with the 3rd one where the event subscriptions ids are incrementing after restarting the tests.
+- 2 of them are ok now.
+There is an issue with the 3rd one where the event subscriptions ids keep incrementing for each test, even though each test should be starting a new instance of the device server.

 Anton suggested to meet Mateusz in a separate meeting.